SaltworkerMLU/robotkinematicscatalogue/README.md

 $$t_b = \frac{t_f}{2} - \text{abs} \begin{pmatrix} \sqrt{ \frac{\ddot{θ}^2 \cdot t_f^2 - 4 \cdot \ddot{θ} \cdot (Pe-Ps) }{(2 \cdot \ddot{θ})}} \end{pmatrix}$$

 The parabolic blend comes with its own condition, because it has to comply with the 3 Kinematic Equations.
-Using the third Kinematic Equation, this condition can be derived assuming np overlap occurs between the 3 segments meaning, $ t_f \geq 2 t_b$ must be true:
+Using the third Kinematic Equation, this condition can be derived assuming no overlap occurs between the 3 segments meaning, $t_f \geq 2 t_b$ must be true:

 $$ \dot{θ}(t_b)^2 = 2 \ddot{θ} \cdot (θ_f - θ_0) \to
 \dot{θ}(t_f)^2 \geq 4 \ddot{θ} \cdot (θ_f - θ_0) \to